 A Member may have only four unanswered written questions on the Order Paper at a time.
-The full list of all written questions submitted by Members is not printed on the Order Paper but appears on the Parliament of Canada website .
+The full list of all written questions submitted by Members is not printed on the Order Paper but appears on the House of Commons website.
 In the Daily Routine of Business section of the Order Paper, under “Questions”, there is a note:

 The complete list of questions on the Order Paper is available for consultation at the Table in the Chamber and on the Internet.
 Those questions not appearing in the list have been answered, withdrawn or made into orders for return.

 An entry on the list of questions shows the number of the question, the name of the Member who gave notice of the question, the date on which notice was given, and the full text of the question.
 A superscript “1” in front of a question number indicates that the Member has asked for an oral answer, while a superscript “2” indicates that the Member has asked for an answer within 45 days.